Why CPAP battery compatibility matters

 ResMed AirMini

 The travel-focused AirMini also runs on 24V but uses a smaller connector.
-Purpose-built CPAP batteries like the Pilot-24 Lite include the compatible cable.
+Purpose-built CPAP batteries like the Pilot-24 Lite and Zopec Explore Mini include the compatible cable.
+See our best battery for ResMed AirMini guide for detailed comparisons.

 - Input: 24V DC